 CERTIFICATIONS

-• Trauma-Informed Arts Education Administrator, Stockton Rush Bartol Foundation (2024)
+• Trauma-Informed Arts Education Administrator, Stockton Rush Bartol Foundation (2024-Present)

 • Pennsylvania Art Education PreK-12 (2005-Present)